Photograph Polynesia: what and what not to expect

 And this is also the place to ask at check-in for that window seat away from the wing.
 With newer planes there is a good chance the window is still fairly unscratched, making it more easy to photograph Polynesia and the surrounding blue ocean below.

-Tips: when doing such aerial photography, shoot wit your focus on infinity, keep your lens wide open and photograph with a high shutter speed of at least 1/1000.
+Tips: when shooting aerial photography, shoot with your focus on infinity, keep your lens wide open and photograph with a high shutter speed of at least 1/1000.
 Also, keep your elbows away from the interior since this vibrates, and push your lens as close to the window as possible to prevent reflections

 (but don’t touch the window).

 If you have ever dreamt of a luxury, over-the-water bungalow, this is it.
 That is if you can afford it and have no problem with paying about $1000 USD a night.
 But then you can enjoy breakfast with tropical fish swimming under your feet.
 For more photo’s, see my commercial page.

 In a classical sense, Cook’s bay is probably the most beautiful place I have ever seen.
 The views are simply fantastic and you can enjoy yourself all day by simply lounging on the deck of you over-the-water bungalow.
 And if you ever wanted to photograph Polynesia, this should be your place.
 Very unlikely, but if you do get bored, you can go for an excursion to swim with stingrays and white-tip sharks just off the coast of the Hilton hotel.

 They are so accustomed to people that you can feed the stingrays by hand.
 Here it really pays off to bring that underwater camera you might have!
 As well as a polarization filter for your lens!
 This will help put even more focus on that stunning blue looking water what you for sure will photograph.